ftzi/ai-tao/templates/main.md

 - **NEVER run `tsc` directly** - not even for single files - always use `bun ok`
 - **NEVER run `bun build` or `bun run build`** - only use `bun ok` for verification
 - **CRITICAL: `bun ok` MUST ALWAYS be run from the project root directory**
-  - NEVER run it from subdirectories like `apps/example` or `packages/*`
+  - NEVER run it from subdirectories like `apps/*` or `packages/*`
-  - Always navigate to the root first: `cd /Users/ftzi/dev/nextbook && bun ok`
-  - This is a Turborepo monorepo - the command must run from root to check all packages
+  - This is especially important for Turborepo monorepos - the command must run from root to check all packages
 - `bun ok` runs both type checking and linting, leverages Turbo cache, and is always preferred
 - NEVER commit or push code - all git operations must be explicitly requested by the user